-MEET THE PEOPLE – WHO’S BEHIND THE MEXICAN FOOD SCENE IN LONDON PART II
+MEET THE PEOPLE – WHO ARE THE PEOPLE BEHIND THE MEXICAN FOOD SCENE IN LONDON PART II

 This time, we had the opportunity to meet up with some fascinating people.
 Every one of them was a lesson on passion, hard work and a lifetime of love for Mexican food.
 Meet the people who are keeping us informed, feed and supplied with Mexican food in London.